Shelly Chartier: Chris Andersen catfishing

+Arrest and imprisonment

 Chartier was arrested on 15 January 2013.
 Chartier eventually pleaded guilty on 20 August 2015 to various charges of impersonation, extortion, uttering threats, and fraud under CA$5,000, stating that she was pregnant and that she was told if she pleaded guilty she would get house arrest.
 A Gladue report was created, but it was barebones and did not provide the court with much information about her prior life circumstances.
 Chartier was sentenced to 18 months in prison on 14 October, the maximum penalty requested by the Crown, and served a year of the sentence, including 50 days in solitary confinement, at the Manitoba Women's Correctional Centre in Headingley.
 She was denied parole three times during her incarceration.
 She was released on 22 October 2016.
 Following the arrest, she would come to be known as the "Ghost of Easterville", occasionally still being harassed when seen in public there, and has repeatedly expressed a desire to be allowed to move on with her life after serving her time.
 Chartier has stated she is remorseful for the incident but has not changed her story involving another participant.
 The incident was called "the biggest catfish [case]... ever solved".
 Following her release in Canada, it was reported that she still had an active warrant for her arrest out of Colorado, and if convicted of the charges there she could face multiple decades in prison.

+Derivative works

 The case inspired the Law and Order: Special Victims Unit episode "Intent".
 Further, a 2017 episode of Catfish: The TV Show included both Dunn and Chartier.
-Dunn wrote into the show after Chartier served her sentence in an attempt to reinvigorate attention surrounding the incident, continuing to frame Chartier as a master manipulator with a high chance of reoffending.
+Dunn wrote into the show after Chartier served her sentence.

 Indictment: The Crimes of Shelly Chartier, a 2017 CBC documentary by Shane Belcourt and Lisa Jackson which aired as an episode of CBC Docs POV, has refocused the conversation around the case to center the isolated indigenous woman whom the media portrayed as the villain.
-In the documentary, psychologists stated they believed money wasn't the main goal, and that Shelly may have acted in the way she did "to have other people in her place acting as avatars so she could experience what the others were experiencing" while not having to deal with the fear of leaving the safety of her home for the outside world.
+In the documentary, psychologists stated they believed money was not the main goal, and that Shelly may have acted in the way she did "to have other people in her place acting as avatars so she could experience what the others were experiencing" while not having to deal with the fear of leaving the safety of her home for the outside world.